ReeceRose/nhl-rs/README.md

 # NHL-RS

-The unofficial NHL Rust SDK.
+The unofficial NHL Rust SDK for the new Edge API.

 ## Supported Endpoints
-- Awards
-- Conferences
+-

 More coming soon!

-## Features

-By default, the SDK will use the well documented API from [dword4](https://gitlab.com/dword4/nhlapi).
-Behind the `nhle` feature flag, you can utilize the new NHL API documented [here](https://gitlab.com/dword4/nhlapi/-/blob/master/new-api.md?ref_type=heads).

 ## How to Use